omidfarhang/omid.dev/content/posts/2009-02-08-matisyahu.en.md

   </p>

   <p>
     However, he mixes in contemporary stylings of rap and beatboxing, similar to Sublime, as well as the traditional Hazzan style of Jewish cantors and Hasidic nigunim.
-The generally critical <i>New York Times</i>&#8216; Kelefa Sanneh notes that &#8220;His sound owes a lot to early dancehall reggae stars like Barrington Levy and Eek-a-Mouse.&#8221; The <i>Chicago Tribune'</i>s Kevin Pang has described a Matisyahu performance as &#8220;soul-shaking brand of dancehall reggae, a show that captures both the jam band vibe of Phish and the ska-punk of Sublime.&#8221; Reviewers generally agree that Matisyahu may disappoint reggae purists, but acknowledge the unique blend of musical traditions that Matisyahu harnesses generally please the people who see his performances.
+The generally critical <i>New York Times</i>&#8216; Kelefa Sanneh notes that “His sound owes a lot to early dancehall reggae stars like Barrington Levy and Eek-a-Mouse.”
+The <i>Chicago Tribune'</i>s Kevin Pang has described a Matisyahu performance as “soul-shaking brand of dancehall reggae, a show that captures both the jam band vibe of Phish and the ska-punk of Sublime.”
+Reviewers generally agree that Matisyahu may disappoint reggae purists, but acknowledge the unique blend of musical traditions that Matisyahu harnesses generally please the people who see his performances.
 Matisyahu's style has been compared to <i>Jew da Maccabi</i>, an Orthodox Jew from Florida who includes religious lyrics within a musical style derived from hip-hop.
 Matisyahu's style has also been compared to Jordan Chaviv, an Orthodox Jew from Canada whose lyrics are also inspired by Jewish teachings.
   </p>

   <p>
-    Matisyahu has stated that &#8220;All of my songs are influenced and inspired by the teachings that inspire me.
+    Matisyahu has stated that “All of my songs are influenced and inspired by the teachings that inspire me.
 I want my music to have meaning, to be able to touch people and make them think.
 Chasidism teaches that music is &#8216;the quill of the soul.'
-Music taps into a very deep place and speaks to us in a way that regular words can't.&#8221;
+Music taps into a very deep place and speaks to us in a way that regular words can't.”
   </p>

   <h4>